The Doctor: You want dominion over the living, but all you do is kill.

 - Vash from Trigun sometimes engaged enemies in this because of his aversion to killing.

-- Nanoha from Magical Girl Lyrical Nanoha does this with all her enemies, which never works for various reasons.
+- Magical Girl Lyrical Nanoha: Nanoha does this with all her enemies, which never works for various reasons.
 She then opts for unleashing raw firepower on them until they're in no condition to do anything but listen to her.

-- Negi from Mahou Sensei Negima! is also guilty of this a lot.
-Chamo and several others comment on this, stating that Negi would end his fights a hell of a lot quicker if he wasn't holding back so much at the start of major fights, trying to give his opponent a chance to surrender.
+- Mahou Sensei Negima!: Chamo and several others comment on this, stating that Negi would end his fights a hell of a lot quicker if he wasn't holding back so much at the start of major fights, trying to give his opponent a chance to surrender.
 They never do.

-- It's subverted during the Mahora Festival arc.
-Negi decides that he doesn't know whether the Big Bad's plan (ending The Masquerade) is the right thing to do or not.
+- During the Mahora Festival arc Negi decides that he doesn't know whether the Big Bad's plan (ending The Masquerade) is the right thing to do or not.
 He fights them anyway because they can't prove that ending the Masquerade is important enough to justify screwing over Negi, his students, and the other mages.

 - Of all people, Heero Yuy delivers one in the final battle of Gundam Wing, rejecting Zechs's assertion that humans need to be forcibly made to give up war.
 Though Zechs may have been faking the whole thing.
 The anime isn't as clear on this as the manga.

-- Subverted several times in One Piece.
+- Averted several times in One Piece.
 Luffy gets straight to the point when fighting someone.
-Key example, arc Big Bad Arlong asks why Luffy is willing to risk his life fighting him, and Luffy's simple answer is:
+When Arc Villian Arlong asks why Luffy is willing to risk his life fighting him, Luffy's answer is simple: